axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 ## Choosing the right tasks

 ### Choose purposeful tasks
 Usability Tests should be purposeful so as to not generate all kinds of feedback.
 Therefore, it is good to have specific tasks in mind when planning a Usability Test.
 Designing tasks should be a careful and thoughtful activity.
-For eg. in Jared Spool's example when he and his team were conducting a Usability test for IKEA, they had already started the  testing process.
+The example below descibes when Jared Spool was conducting a Usability test for IKEA with his team.

 > The Task: “Find a bookcase.”